 Some of these medications can also be used to treat other types of cancer; ipilimumab, for example, is FDA-approved for the treatment of melanoma.
 To determine the medication that’s best for each patient’s unique needs, a team of medical oncologists, pathologists and other specialists should jointly discuss the patient’s diagnostic information and test results.

 Another type of more aggressive immunotherapy is transgenic T-cell receptor (TCR) infusions, or chimeric antigen receptor T-cell (CAR-T) infusions.
-These treatments are only available for lung cancers through clinical trials.
+These cellular immunotherapy treatments are only available for lung cancers through clinical trials.
 In these trials, the patient’s tumor is screened to see if it contains a specific protein.
 Then, the patient has a blood collection procedure to collect their own T-cells.
 Next, the T-cells are genetically changed to express a special TCR or CAR which is unique for the tumor.
 Finally, the patients receive the engineered T-cell product, in a monitored setting.
 Examples of these trials at Moffitt include those being conducted with Adaptimmune and Kite pharmaceautical companies.

 At Moffit Cancer Center, we take a team approach to cancer treatment.
 A collaborative, multispecialty group of oncologists reviews each patient’s unique situation to recommend the most promising forms of treatment.
 Complex cases are presented during our weekly tumor board meetings.
 This allows us to create comprehensive, individualized treatment plans that incorporate the best surgical techniques, radiation therapy delivery methods, chemotherapy and immunotherapy medications and other novel treatments for lung cancer.

 To learn more about immunotherapy for lung cancer, call 1-888-663-3488 or submit a new patient registration form online.
 You can make an appointment at Moffitt with or without a physician’s referral.